TylerMclaughlin/the_turnip/readme.md

 A mathematical/computational investigation into the structure of ambiguity in Western harmony.

+THIS IS A BIG WORK IN PROGRESS.
+THIS README IS A VERY ROUGH DRAFT.  you've been warned ;)

 # Driving Curiosity

 What chords and scales are the most versatile?
 By versatile, I mean what chords can be used in the most contexts?